What are e-fuels and can they help decarbonization?

 Which sectors can e-fuels help to decarbonize?

-E-fuels show particular promise for some areas of transport that require high energy density and are hard to electrify.
-Aviation and shipping — which need energy-dense fuel — are a natural fit, particularly since the success of electrification for long-distance transport in both sectors is contingent on making the batteries more energy-dense than is currently achievable.
+E-fuels show particular promise for some areas of transport that require high energy density and are hard to electrify, like aviation and shipping.
+The latter are a natural fit, particularly since the success of electrification for long-distance transport in both sectors is contingent on making the batteries more energy-dense than is currently achievable.

 On land, while electric vehicles are rapidly gaining popularity, long-haul trucking still requires an alternative to electrification.
 Electrifying long-distance trucks, or even construction equipment or farming machinery is problematic, as all of these vehicles need to be able to run for long periods and have high energy requirements.
 Using e-fuels is a more viable route to accelerate the decarbonization of long-haul transport and heavy machinery.